Aswinsaipalakonda/clientura-elegance-landing/README.md

 ## How can I edit this code

-Welcome to my GitHub repo and install git
+Welcome to my GitHub repo and install git and

 **Use your preferred IDE**